 - If she is changing diapers, tell her how often she should be changing and what ointments to use on the baby's bottom (if any).
 If you are potty training, explain the routine again.

 - Let her know where it's safe for the kids to play outside (if they can play unattended anywhere), the rules for watching them on the swing set, trampoline or on their bikes.

-- If your nanny will be driving your kids, address specifics pertaining to your car -- if it has a keyless ignition, computerized dashboard or GPS, make sure she is comfortable with it before you walk out the door.
+- If your nanny will be driving your kids, address specifics pertaining to your car—if it has a keyless ignition, computerized dashboard or GPS, make sure she is comfortable with it before you walk out the door.
 If you have car seats, show her how they operate.
-A nice thing to do is to program your GPS with the addresses of school, the doctor's office, dance class, soccer practice and the kids' best friends' homes.
-It may seem like a pain at the time, but it's far easier than shouting directions over the phone while you are at work.
+A nice thing to do is to program your GPS with the addresses of school, the doctor's office, dance class, soccer practice, and the kids' best friends' homes.
+It may seem like a pain, but it's far easier than shouting directions over the phone while you are at work.

 - Your auto insurance plan should be updated to cover your nanny, if you plan on her driving your car.

-- Explain the rules for TV and computer time in your house or else your 7-year-old daughter may convince her that she never leaves for school without a full viewing of Camp Rock 2.
+- Explain the rules for phone, TV, and computer time in your house or else your 7-year-old daughter may convince her that she never leaves for school without a full viewing of Camp Rock 2.

 - Consider making a calendar for her (and you) to refer to and encourage her to add to it as she gets more comfortable.
 You should schedule regular check-ins with your nanny to go over any concerns that come up on the job.

 - Alert your child's school, your building's doorman, and friends about your new nanny and give them her name.
 Many schools will not release your child to someone not on an authorized list.